djeada/Databases-Notes/notes/11_security_best_practices/04_database_migration.md

 **Definition:**

-- Migrate the database in stages, moving components or subsets of data incrementally.
+- The migration is conducted in stages, moving parts of the database incrementally over time.
 **Characteristics:**

 - **Advantages:**
 - Reduces risk by allowing testing and validation at each stage.
-  - Minimal impact on users due to gradual transition.
+- Minimal user impact due to gradual transition.
 - **Disadvantages:**
-  - Longer total migration time.
+- Longer total migration duration.
-  - Requires careful coordination to ensure consistency.
+- Requires careful coordination to ensure data consistency.
 **Illustrative Diagram:**

 ```